 Parts of the sole that are detached from the underlying tissue must be entirely trimmed away using a hoof knife.
-Leaving a sole flap - even a small one - will result in extention of the infected area.
+Leaving a sole flap - even a small one - will result in extension of the infected area.
 The edges of the sole bordering the defect, must be made thin and smooth in order to avoid pressure of the remaining sole on the fragile exposed tissues.

 Regular trimming of the edges of the sole around the defect and daily flushing and foot bath are required.
 In some cases the use of a sandal or boot may be needed.

-Complete sole detachement: this condition is usually the result of a viral infection: Foot and Mouth Disease and Cowpox have been associated with complete sole detachment, always accompanied by other severe symptoms caused by these viruses.
+Complete sole detachement: this condition is usually the result of trauma or a viral infection: Foot and Mouth Disease and Cowpox have been associated with complete sole detachment, always accompanied by other severe symptoms caused by these viruses.
 As there are no specific treatment options for these viral diseases, only symptomatic treatment can be given.
 Bandaging the affected legs has been practiced, but one should not be optimistic about the results.
-In most cases, humane euthanasia will be the only option to prevent the animal from suffering.
+In some cases, humane euthanasia will be the only option to prevent the animal from suffering.